-We do not own any significant real property, but we and our subsidiaries lease an aggregate of approximately 431,000 square feet of primarily office and related space at various locations throughout the United States, the United Kingdom, France, Germany, Canada, Mexico, Colombia, India, Singapore and China.
+We do not own any significant real property, but we and our subsidiaries lease an aggregate of approximately 471,000 square feet of primarily office and related space at various locations throughout the United States, the United Kingdom, France, Germany, Netherlands, Denmark, Canada, Mexico, Colombia, India, Singapore and China.
 We occupy approximately 46,000 square feet in an office complex in Elkridge, Maryland for our corporate headquarters under a lease which expires in 2013, and approximately 60,000 square feet in an office building in Troy, Michigan under a lease which expires in 2018.
+We anticipate entering into a new lease for corporate headquarters space prior to expiration of the current lease.